 The permit conditions will be drafted based upon government guidance contained in Process Guidance Notes and having regard to the specific circumstances of your activity.
 In most cases draft permits will be provided to operators for comment as part of the application process.
 But petrol stations and other small activities with simple "standard" permits are frequently not consulted in this way.

 How long does the permit last?

-Once your permit has been issued, it will continue to be in force until surrendered by the operator or revoked by the Council.
+Once your permit has been issued, it will continue to be in force until surrendered by the operator or revoked by the council.
 There are several reasons why a council might revoke a permit.
-These include: non payment of annual subsistence fees; the holder of the permit is no longer the operator of the activity; the activity has not been operated for a long time etc. A permit may be subject to a suspension notice if there is an imminent risk of serious pollution to the environment.
+These include: non payment of annual subsistence fees; the holder of the permit is no longer the operator of the activity; the activity has not been operated for a long time.
+A permit may be subject to a suspension notice if there's an imminent risk of serious pollution to the environment.

 Who can I contact for further information?